Richard Strauss: Early life and career (1864–1886)

 In early 1882, in Vienna, Strauss gave the first performance of his Violin Concerto in D minor, playing a piano reduction of the orchestral part himself, with his teacher Benno Walter as soloist.
-The same year he entered Ludwig Maximilian University of Munich, where he studied philosophy and art history, but not music.
+The same year he entered the Ludwig-Maximilians-Universität München, where he studied philosophy and art history, but not music.
 He left a year later to go to Berlin, where he studied briefly before securing a post with the Meiningen Court Orchestra as assistant conductor to Hans von Bülow, who had been enormously impressed by the young composer's Serenade (Op.
 7) for wind instruments, composed when he was only 16 years of age.

 Strauss learned the art of conducting by observing Bülow in rehearsal.
 Bülow was very fond of the young man, and Strauss considered him as his greatest conducting mentor, often crediting him as teaching him "the art of interpretation".
 Notably, under Bülow's baton he made his first major appearance as a concert pianist, performing Mozart's Piano Concerto No. 24, for which he composed his own cadenzas.

 In December 1885, Bülow unexpectedly resigned from his post, and Strauss was left to lead the Meiningen Court Orchestra as interim principal conductor for the remainder of the artistic season through April 1886.
 He notably helped prepare the orchestra for the world premiere performance of Johannes Brahms's Symphony No. 4, which Brahms himself conducted.
 He also conducted his Symphony No. 2 for Brahms, who advised Strauss: "Your symphony contains too much playing about with themes.
 This piling up of many themes based on a triad, which differ from one another only in rhythm, has no value."

 Brahms' music, like Wagner's, also left a tremendous impression upon Strauss, and he often referred to this time of his life as his 'Brahmsschwärmerei' ('Brahms adoration') during which several his compositions clearly show Brahms' influence, including the Piano Quartet in C minor, Op.
 13 (1883–84), Wandrers Sturmlied (1884) and Burleske (1885–86)."